THIS DATE IN HISTORY: Nov. 16

 2001: Two Detroit Red Wings reach milestones in an 8-3 victory against the Minnesota Wild at Joe Louis Arena.
 Steve Yzerman scores twice, including the 650th NHL goal of his career, and Brett Hull has two assists to give him 1,200 points.

 2003: The Calgary Flames acquire goalie Miikka Kiprusoff in a trade with the San Jose Sharks for a second-round pick in the 2005 NHL Draft.
-Kiprusoff goes on to lead the League with a 1.69 goals-against average and is 24-10-4 with the Flames after going 5-14-0 with the Sharks the previous season.
+Kiprusoff goes on to lead the League with a 1.69 goals-against average and is 24-10 with four ties for the Flames after going 5-14-0 with the Sharks the previous season.
 He helps the Flames reach Game 7 of the 2004 Stanley Cup Final before they lose to the Tampa Bay Lightning.

-2014: Troy Grosenick makes 45 saves in his debut to help the Sharks to a 2-0 victory against the Carolina Hurricanes at PNC Arena.
+2014: Troy Grosenick makes 45 saves in his NHL debut to help the Sharks to a 2-0 victory against the Carolina Hurricanes at PNC Arena.
 Grosenick, an undrafted free agent who signs with the Sharks after playing at Union College, becomes the third U.S.-born goalie to have a shutout in his first NHL game.
-He makes Tomas Hertl's first-period goal stand up until Joe Thornton hits the empty net with eight seconds remaining.
+He makes a first-period goal by Tomas Hertl stand up until Joe Thornton hits the empty net with eight seconds remaining.